YosysHQ/yosys/README.md

 		graphviz xdot pkg-config python3 libboost-system-dev \
 		libboost-python-dev libboost-filesystem-dev zlib1g-dev

-Similarily, on Mac OS X Homebrew can be used to install dependencies (from within cloned yosys repository):

-	$ brew tap Homebrew/bundle && brew bundle

-or MacPorts:

-	$ sudo port install bison flex readline gawk libffi \
-		git graphviz pkgconfig python36 boost zlib tcl

-On FreeBSD use the following command to install all prerequisites:

-	# pkg install bison flex readline gawk libffi\
-		git graphviz pkgconf python3 python36 tcl-wrapper boost-libs

-On FreeBSD system use gmake instead of make.
-To run tests use:
-    % MAKE=gmake CC=cc gmake test

-For Cygwin use the following command to install all prerequisites, or select these additional packages:

-	setup-x86_64.exe -q --packages=bison,flex,gcc-core,gcc-g++,git,libffi-devel,libreadline-devel,make,pkg-config,python3,tcl-devel,boost-build,zlib-devel

-The environment variable `CXX` can be used to control the C++ compiler used, or run one of the following:
+The environment variable `CXX` can be used to control the C++ compiler used, or run one of the following to override it:

 	$ make config-clang
 	$ make config-gcc

-Note that these will result in `make` ignoring the `CXX` environment variable, unless `CXX` is assigned in the call to make, e.g.
+The Makefile has many variables influencing the build process.
+These can be adjusted by modifying the Makefile.conf file which is created at the `make config-...` step (see above), or they can be set by passing an option to the make command directly:

   $ make CXX=$CXX

-The Makefile has many variables influencing the build process.
-These can be adjusted by modifying the Makefile.conf file which is created at the `make config-...` step (see above), or they can be set by passing an option to the make command directly.

-For example, if you have clang, and (a compatible version of) `ld.lld` available in PATH, it's recommended to speed up incremental builds with lld by enabling LTO:

- $ make ENABLE_LTO=1

-On macOS, LTO requires using clang from homebrew which isn't in PATH rather than xcode clang.

-$ make ENABLE_LTO=1 CXX=$(brew --prefix)/opt/llvm/bin/clang++

 For other compilers and build configurations it might be necessary to make some changes to the config section of the Makefile.
 It's also an alternative way to set the make variables mentioned above.

 	$ vi Makefile            # ..or..
 	$ vi Makefile.conf